JareenTasneem/CSE470_Project/README.md

 1. `git clone` this repository
 2. Navigate to `backend/`, install dependencies
-3. Create `.env` file with MongoDB URI
+3. Create a `.env` file with your MongoDB URI
 4. Run backend with `node server.js`
 5. Navigate to `frontend/`, convert HTML to React, and run with `npm run dev`